 - Automatically Save Files On Exit

-When this option is checked, the current state file will be saved automatically at the end when the emulator program is closed.
+When this option is checked, the current state file will be saved automatically when the emulator program is closed.

 - Show Load Object Warning